hbkworld/streaming-spec/dimensions.md

-For equidistant dimensions, coordinates of this dimension are described by a relative delta between two points and an absolute start value for coordinate within the first point.
+For equidistant dimensions, coordinates of this dimension are described by a relative delta between two points and an absolute start value for the next point.

-We use equidistant representation to grealy reduce the amount of data to be transferred, stored and processed.
+We use equidistant representation to greatly reduce the amount of data to be transferred, stored and processed.

+\pagebreak

 ## Where HBM comes from